xiaoj1e/todomvc/README.md

 you may look at existing implementations (of course excluding their source code) to see what you'll need to do.

-As part of the implementations you'll need to retrieve and set the state of the todo list from the backend api.
-Take a look at `src/pages/api/index.ts` to see how the API is constructed.

 Once you're done, the implementation should behave exactly the same way as the other TodoMVC implementations you've seen with the addition that state is persisted through the backend.